chrismaddalena/Goreport/README.md

 With this foundation, GoReport can arrange the data in any number of ways for a report.
 At any time, the lists can be queried to check if a certain email address in the results model appears in the targets_clicked list to confirm if that recipient clicked a link.
 That can then kick-off a review of the timeline model to collect details.
 GoPhish keeps the details like IP address and user-agent in the timeline model and basic information in the results model.

 ## Change Log
+June 2, 2017
+* Improved reporting output:
+  * Word and csv reports now only create Detailed Analysis sections for targets that at least clicked a link.
+  * The Word summary table is now in color and includes OS and browser info (when available).
+* Improved user feedback to track progress through reporting.
+* Code clean-up to catch different ways campaign IDs may be entered incorrectly and catch them sooner.

 May 30, 2017
 * Added `--verbose` to clean-up terminal output without removing the optional feedback.
 * Fixed a "NoneType + str" bug in the geolocation lookups.